 Tarantula Guest House is a great self-catering spot for families.
 The larger family suite is surprisingly affordable and comes with a private swimming pool.

-Cost: From R230 per person sharing per night, including breakfast.
+Cost: From R300 per person sharing per night, including breakfast.

 This interesting building, dating back to the early 1900s, has been transformed into a unique B&B thanks to the artistic flair of the owners.
-The rooms are very elegantly furnished and facilities include a telescope for guests to stargaze, a lapa, braai area and a small swimming pool.
+Rooms are elegantly furnished and facilities include a telescope for guests to stargaze, a lapa, braai area and a small swimming pool.

 Photoblog: road trip through the Great Karoo